European-XFEL/Karabo/doc/concepts/broker.rst

 Specifically, a device configured to use more than one topic will react on incoming messages from any configured topic and will send a copy of every outgoing message to all configured topics.
-On the broker side, message copies which have no consumer in a given topic are simply discarded off.
+On the broker side, message copies which have no consumer in a given topic are simply discarded.

 Shared Resources
 ================